 Meta-analyses and non-independence

 Multi-level meta-analyses (MLMA) were fitted with frequentist models using restricted maximum likelihood (REML) and an adjusted convergence threshold (1e-8).
-Inferential tests were done using a t-distributions (Nakagawa et al. 2022b).
+Inferential tests were done using a t-distribution (Nakagawa et al. 2022b).
 The model was fitted with a modified sampling covariance matrix to account for multiple effect sizes using the same control treatment (Noble et al. 2022).
 We assumed that effect sizes sharing a common control were correlated by r = 0.5, and the shared sampling covariance was calculated using the sampling variances for each effect (Noble et al. 2017).

-Dependencies in our data set were accounted for by including several random effects into the model (Nakagawa et al. 2017).
+Dependencies in our data set were accounted for by including several random effects in the model (Nakagawa et al. 2017).
 A Study ID random effect was included to account for multiple effect sizes from the same study.
 A Shared Animal ID random effect was included to account for the same set of animals used for several measured responses.
 To control for phylogenetic relatedness, a phylogenetic tree was created using the Open Tree of Life database and converted into a correlation matrix that was included in the model when estimating phylogenetic variance.
 Polytomies were randomly resolved (using R Package Ape) (Paradis & Schliep 2018) and branch lengths were calculated with Grafen’s method (Power = 1) (Grafen 1989).
 A species-level random effect was included to account for the repeated use of the same species across effect sizes (Cinar et al. 2022).
 To reduce the likelihood of specific traits dominating the analysis, a trait-level random effect was added to the model (except in meta-regressions that analysed specific phenotypic traits as the moderator).
 Lastly, an observational-level random effect was added to estimate the final ‘residual’ / ‘within-study’ variation (Nakagawa & Santos 2012).

 Multi-level Meta-analytic Models

 MLMA models (using the function rma.mv in the R Package metafor) (Viechtbauer 2010) were implemented to estimate the overall meta-analytic mean on data subsets (population- and individual-level traits) (Figure 2).
-The total heterogeneity statistic (I2Total) and partitions corresponding to each of the random effects (I2Animal, I2Obs, I2Phylo, I2Species, I2Study, and I2Trait,), were calculated for each of the MLMA models to quantify unexplained variation after removing the known sampling variance and proportional variance resulting from each level of stratification.
+The total heterogeneity statistic (I2Total) and partitions corresponding to each of the random effects (I2Animal, I2Obs, I2Phylo, I2Species, I2Study, and I2Trait,), were calculated from our overall MLMA model to quantify unexplained variation after removing the known sampling variance and proportional variance resulting from each level of stratification.
 It is common to achieve an I2Total greater than 90% in multispecies meta-analyses (Senior et al. 2016).

 Meta-regression Models